 16 Things I learned from the cleansing of the ten lepers

-- Jesus is there when we cry out to Him for his mercy.
-Just as the leper had to dry out unclean, unclean, we too cry out O wretched sinner that I am, have mercy on me.
+2. Jesus is there when we cry out to Him for his mercy.
+Just as the leper had to cry out unclean, unclean, we too cry out O wretched sinner that I am, have mercy on me.
 His mercy lifted me out of the ugliness of sin.

-- Jesus delights in bestowing His mercy upon us.
+3. Jesus delights in bestowing His mercy upon us.
+Jesus had compassion.
+He always has compassion.
+May the Lord give me a passion for souls as He has.
 I too, would more than likely be blessed by showing mercy to others.

-- There is no delay in His mercy.
-As quick as we cry out to Him, he answers.
+4. There is no delay in His mercy.
+As quickly as we cry out to Him, he answers.
 In this case, his answer required obedience in order for them to receive the blessing.
 Obedience to the Lord always brings blessing.

-- If Jesus had chosen not to heal, that does not mean He is not merciful.
+6. If Jesus had chosen not to heal, that does not mean He is not merciful.
 His mercy may come in ways that are not our ways.
 It is of His mercy that we are not consumed.
+You can read multiple testimonies of those who have not been healed, yet they know God had/has a special purpose for their life.

-- It often takes a step of obedience before we see God’s mercy.
+8. It often takes a step of obedience before we see God’s mercy.
 The lepers first had to take a step toward showing themselves to the priest before they were healed.
+However, obeying God’s commands does not necessarily mean you are saved.
+Many people try to obey His commands, but being a good person does not bring salvation.

-- Glorifying God ought to be public and without shame.
-That thankful leper glorified God with a loud voice.
+9. Glorifying God ought to be public and without shame.
+That thankful leper glorified God WITH A LOUD VOICE!

-- Though this one leper was by himself, he was not ashamed or afraid to publicly with a loud voice praise and glorify God!
+10. Though this one leper was by himself, he was not ashamed or afraid to publicly with a loud voice praise and glorify God!
 Oh how this puts me to shame!
+When by myself, do I proclaim to others who Jesus is and give glory to His name?

-- God’s mercy will and should cause us to humble ourselves before Him.
+12. God’s mercy will and should cause us to humble ourselves before Him.
+Fall at the feet of Jesus and humble yourself before Him.

-- God’s mercy of forgiveness of our sins through salvation should be a wonder that we never get over!
-The healing of our sin-sick soul!
+13. God’s mercy of forgiveness of our sins through salvation should be a wonder that we never get over!
+This is the healing of our sin-sick soul!
 What a glorious healing that is!
+Has your soul been healed?
+Don’t ever get over the wondrous glorious Salvation that we have in Jesus!

-- It is of God’s mercy that we are strangers here on earth and our home is in heaven!
+14. It is of God’s mercy that we are strangers here on earth and our home is in heaven!
 Could you imagine having to live on this earth forever?
 So glad we don’t have to.
-That should cause us to shout praises to God.
+That should cause us to shout praises to God!

-- Man’s heart is still wicked today.
+16. Man’s heart is still wicked today.
 Men will be in trouble one way or another and will cry out to God for mercy.
 When God shows mercy and they are rescued they seem to forget and never once even thank Him or give Him the glory.
+Many people want God’s goodness, but they don’t want to acknowledge the fact that Jesus is God and they are a sinner in need of a Savior.
+They quickly go their way and forget the goodness of God.

 Will I be like the nine and go on my merry way because now things looks so good for me or will I be as the stranger who returned to Jesus after mercy was shown and fell at his feet with thanksgiving and gratitude for what He had done?